aravinds44/Blood-Donors-App/README.md

-# Getting Started with Create React App
+# Blood Donors App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App] and has deployed using firebase.(https://blood-donors-1.web.app/)

 ## Available Scripts